orkitec/orkitec.github.io/_posts/portfolio/2010-06-12-kunst-stoff-gmbh--pudding-panic.md

  ![Pudding_screenshot](/assets/images/portfolio/kunst-stoff/ks_site_pudding_screenshot05.jpg)

-To a certian extent the game design also has been a continuation of the puzzle game concept that [kunst-stoff](/portfolio/kunst-stoff/) invented in [Galaxy Racers](/portfolio/kunst-stoff/kunst-stoff-gmbh-galaxy-racers).
+To a certain extent the game design also has been a continuation of the puzzle game concept that [kunst-stoff](/portfolio/kunst-stoff/) invented in [Galaxy Racers](/portfolio/kunst-stoff/kunst-stoff-gmbh-galaxy-racers).